Anvoker/NUnit.FixtureDependent/README.md

 **Steps for using ``FixtureDirectValueSource``:**
 1. Define a static class to hold test data.
 Use ``ExposedTestFixtureParams`` and its ``SetTypeArgs`` method to manually specify type arguments because NUnit can't infer them.
 2. Define a generic test fixture with a constructor that takes arguments matching the type and order of those defined in the source.
-3. Annotate generic test methods you want to parametrize with ``FixtureDirectValueSource``.
+3. Annotate generic test methods you want to parametrize with ``FixtureDirectValueSource``
+4. Annotate tests that use ``FixtureDirectValueSource`` with any NUnit.FixtureDependent combining strategy attribute such as ``SequentialDependent``.

 **Steps for using ``FixtureValueSource``:**
 1. Define a test data class with generic arrays as members.
 2. Define a static class to hold test data.
 Use ``ExposedTestFixtureParams`` and its ``SetTypeArgs`` method to manually specify type arguments because NUnit can't infer them.
 3. Define a generic test fixture with a constructor that takes arguments matching the type and order of those defined in the source.
 4. Annotate generic test methods you want to parametrize with ``FixtureValueSource`` specifying the test data class's type as the first argument and the name of the member you want to access as the second argument.
+5. Annotate tests that use ``FixtureValueSource`` with any NUnit.FixtureDependent combining strategy attribute such as ``SequentialDependent``.

+Note: Forgetting to set the combining strategy will result in a vanilla NUnit combining strategy being used by default which *cannot* deal with NUnit.FixtureDependent's source attributes.

 # Why does this exist?